2008 United States presidential election in West Virginia: By county

-By congressional District
+By congressional district

-John McCain swept all three of the state’s three congressional districts, including the two districts held by Democrats.
+McCain swept all three of the state's three congressional districts, including the two districts held by Democrats.

 Electors

 Technically the voters of West Virginia cast their ballots for electors: representatives to the Electoral College.
 West Virginia is allocated 5 electors because it has 3 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 5 electors, who pledge to vote for their candidate and their running mate.
 Whoever wins the majority of votes in the state is awarded all 5 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than their candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 15, 2008, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 All 5 were pledged to John McCain and Sarah Palin: